 4- Improve security

-Most organizations agree that one of the most important document management system benefits they rely on is creating a strong security architecture to secure digital documents.
+Most organizations agree that one of the most important document management system advantages is creating a strong security architecture to secure digital documents.

 Document security is a major topic since missing information or having sensitive information exposed to the public may have a significant influence on a company’s overall success rate.